 In other words, the weakness of the economic structure of the villages and the lack of formation of production clusters cause the weakening of the housing capacities and spatial organization of the rural settlement network.
-In this regard, the promotion of rural entrepreneurship can lead to the formation of competitiveness for development in these areas (Korsgaard et al., 2015).
+In the promotion of this regard, rural entrepreneurship can lead to the formation of competitiveness for development in these areas (Korsgaard et al., 2015).
 According to Porter, a firm can be competitive in two ways: differentiation or scale of production (Porter, 1990).
 Given that villages alone are not capable of large-scale production, the solution must be sought in creating clusters of activity.
-Rural networking, in addition to creating largeproduction scale capacities, increases entrepreneurial opportunities, the possibility of production creating complementary relationships, and the development and completion of production chains (Korsgaard et al., 2015).
+Rural networking, in addition to creating largeproduction capacities, scale increases entrepreneurial opportunities, the possibility of production creating complementary relationships. and the development and completion of production chains (Korsgaard et al., 2015).